google/skia/site/user/api/SkMatrix_Reference.md

 TypeMask getType() const
 </pre>

-Returns a bit field describing the transformations the matrix may perform.
+Returns transform complexity.Returns a bit field describing the transformations the matrix may perform.
 The bit field is computed conservatively, so it may include false positives.
 For example, when <a href="#SkMatrix_kPerspective_Mask">kPerspective Mask</a> is set, all other bits are set.